jsPazECOS/backbone-challenge/README.md

 - [ ] Features
     - [ ] The application must have an endpoint to get the information of a ZIP Code
     - [ ] The response time must be less than 300ms
-    - [X] Send an email with the stock quote to the user who requested the quote
 - [ ] Bonus Features
     - [ ]